Skip to Main Content

 Justin N. Leonelli

-In addition, Justin regularly represents clients in complex commercial litigation and international arbitration disputes involving breach of contract, UCC claims, fraud, and business tort claims.
+Justin regularly represents clients in complex commercial litigation and international arbitration disputes involving breach of contract, fraud, various consumer protection acts, employment, defamation, commission disputes, and business tort claims.

 • Allegheny County Council Proclamation